GrigTechnologies/legal-agreements/terms-and-conditions.md

 We are GRIG Technologies Pvt Ltd ('Company', 'we', 'us', or 'our'), a company registered in India at Home, Hyderabad, Telengana 500048.

-We operate the website http://www.ventory.co.in (the 'Site'), the mobile application Ventory (the 'App'), as well as any other related products and services that refer or link to these legal terms (the 'Legal Terms') (collectively, the 'Services').
+We operate the website https://ventory.in/ (the 'Site'), the mobile application Ventory (the 'App'), as well as any other related products and services that refer or link to these legal terms (the 'Legal Terms') (collectively, the 'Services').

-You can contact us email at support@ventory.co.in, or by mail to Home, Hyderabad, Telengana 500048, India.
+You can contact us email at support@ventory.in, or by mail to Home, Hyderabad, Telengana 500048, India.

 These Legal Terms constitute a legally binding agreement made between you, whether personally or on behalf of an entity ('you'), and GRIG Technologies Pvt Ltd, concerning your access to and use of the Services.
 You agree that by accessing the Services, you have read, understood, and agreed to be bound by all of these Legal Terms.
 IF YOU DO NOT AGREE WITH ALL OF THESE LEGAL TERMS, THEN YOU ARE EXPRESSLY PROHIBITED FROM USING THE SERVICES AND YOU MUST DISCONTINUE USE IMMEDIATELY.